MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/combine-office-add-in-and-teams-app.md

 [Outlook Add-ins Overview](/office/dev/add-ins/outlook/outlook-add-ins-overview) provides information about the capabilities of Outlook Add-ins, how they are structured, how they improve on older ways of extending Outlook, what platforms the add-in can run on (Windows, Mac, mobile, and the web), and how to get started creating one.

-This article will walk you through the steps to add an Outlook Add-in to a Teams app, test it, then deploy it to Azure.
+This article walks you through the steps to add an Outlook Add-in to a Teams app, test it, then deploy it to Azure.

 ## Prerequisites